 6. The Nutcracker at Ballet Arizona

 The Nutcracker is an inseparable part of the Christmas celebrations, and The Phoenix Symphony takes on the stage at Ballet Arizona every year to tell the story of Clara and her Nutcracker Prince.
-The show at Phoenix is among the best ones in the country.
-The little elves and the magical fairies glide on the stage gracefully with spot-on costumes, makeup, set pieces, narration and music to give you one of the classiest representations of the fairy tale.
-The show runs for almost a month in December.
-You can also indulge in other activities like shopping before the performance and a nice family dinner afterwards.
+The Christmas show at Phoenix is among the best ones in the country.
+The little elves and the magical fairies glide on the stage gracefully with spot-on costumes, makeup, set pieces, narration, and music to give you one of the classiest representations of the fairy tale.
+The show runs for almost a month and so, attending it is one of the best things to do in Phoenix in December.
+You can also indulge in other activities like shopping before the performance and a nice family dinner later.

 So, in case you happen to be in Phoenix on the most beautiful night of the year, do not waste it on dinner at an expensive restaurant.
 These experiences are attached to the city’s spirits itself – take some time out and enjoy them to the fullest.